jina-ai/jina/docs/how-to/monitoring.md

 ## 2- Using Grafana to visualize metrics

-Once you can access the grafana nomepage then go to `Browse` then `import` and copy and paste the [JSON file](https://github.com/jina-ai/example-grafana-prometheus/blob/main/grafana-dashboards/flow.json)
+Once you can access the Grafana nomepage then go to `Browse` then `import` and copy and paste the [JSON file](https://github.com/jina-ai/example-grafana-prometheus/blob/main/grafana-dashboards/flow.json)

-You should see the following dashboard :
+You should see the following dashboard:

 ```{figure} ../../.github/2.0/grafana.png
 :align: center